emtee40/fdroid-wiki/Internal/Tips&Tricks.md

 # Moving files from/to a suspended VM

-First install `scp` for Vagrant install: `vagrant plugin install vagrant-scp`
+First install while, logged in as your normal user eg. `fdroid`, `scp` for Vagrant : `vagrant plugin install vagrant-scp`

 Now you can extract files from the VM, _(you run in folder `~/fdroiddata/builder/`)_: `vagrant scp :/home/vagrant/build/appid/path/ .`
 (Don't forget the dot at the end or put a better path in its place to save files to)